Creating a Pbulk Chroot

 pbulk-prefix/bootstrap

 2. Edit pbulk-prefix/pbulk.conf and pbulk-prefix/pbulk.list.
-Note that pbulk.conf is simply a Bourne shell script that it sourced by pbulk, so later commands override earlier ones.
+Note that pbulk.conf is simply a Bourne shell script that's sourced by pbulk, so later commands override earlier ones.

 3. Run the bulk build: